luskaner/ageLANServer/README.md

 connected to
 the internet and Steam or Xbox Live, depending on the platform and version, to fully play offline.**

-ℹ️ **Repository is now on maintenance due to lack of contributions/funding and having completed the main goals.
+ℹ️ **Repository is now on maintenance only due to lack of contributions/funding and having completed the main goals.
 Expect only updates to fix bugs and for dependencies/compiler.**

 ℹ️ My other [project](https://github.com/luskaner/ageLANServerLauncherCompanion) provides the files and information to download a Steam Emulator and play 100% offline.